JoeSz/Exopite-Multifilter-Multi-Sorter-WordPress-Plugin/exopite-multifilter/README.txt

 * Multiple styles as "normal", same height, masonry or carousel (slider).
 * Single or multiple filter based on taxonomies and terms.
 Multi selectable.
 * Search in pre-selected taxonomies and terms.
-* Wordking via shortcode, can be used multiple times on a posts or pages (or any custom post types).
+* Working via shortcode, can be used multiple times on a posts or pages (or any custom post types).
 * AJAX pagination.
 * AJAX infinite loading.
 * AJAX read more loading.